 Indulging kids with chips and cakes once in a while can never be a problem, but parents should also ensure to teach their kids the virtue of healthy living.
 Eating right and not wasting food can go a long way in a child’s growth and development.

-Below are a few tips for parents on food habits for their children – make your kids little more conscious of food, eating habits and impacts of food wastage –
+Below is an easy list of food wastage solutions which parents can encourage in the kids – make your kids little more conscious of food, eating habits and impacts of food wastage –

 - Lead by example; ensure as a parent or a guardian to never waste food